 I think this side looks pretty sharp!
 I love a lot of pockets.

 Lastly, I took a metal ring, threaded a piece of ribbon through it and attached the ribbon to the bag (you can't see it, but the end of the ribbon is tucked into the seam attaching the zipper to keep everything neat), to clip on the matching change purse that I made.
-Here is the change purse.
-I had originally intended to make it striped like the bag but I ran out of black yarn after about four rows.
-So I switched to pink and I'm quite happy with how it turned out.

 I cut some flowers out of a piece of felt (left over from making the name tag) and embroidered cherry blossom details onto them (yes Mom, those are french knots!)
 I sewed them onto the change purse with black thread so that you can't see it.
 I had originally planned to make pink flowers as well and attach them to the actual handbag, but I couldn't find a pink felt that was a close enough match to the colour of the yarn.